 - Accepted as proof of compliance with textile safety regulations with Consumer Product Safety Improvement Act in the United States

 - Tests textile products for potentially harmful substances at all stages of manufacturing

 - Legally banned substances

 - Meets strict specifications regarding wastewater treatment and waste air emissions

 It’s important to understand that OEKO Tex certification has nothing to do with organic farming methods.
 Rather, it’s geared toward the assurance that there aren’t any harmful substances that may be emitted from the mattress.
 This is a relatively common certification that you’re likely to come across as you shop.

 If you’ve examined any polyfoam or memory foam products, you may have encountered CertiPur US Certified, and OEKO Tex certification is similar in the latex industry.
 However, the testing procedure for latex is more intense.
-To view a complete list of testing criteria, click here.

 The Eco-Institut certification alerts you that the product has been tested for emissions as well as natural latex content.
 They also provide consumers with durability expectations.
-You can check out their full testing protocols here.

 - Ensures product doesn’t harm the environment